Spondylolisthesis

 • Cold feet

-• An altered gait (a change in your walking pattern) or pain while walking
+• Altered gait or pain while walking

-• Diminished coordination and more frequent falls
+• Reduced coordination and more frequent falls

 What Causes Spondylolisthesis?

-There are several forms of spondylolisthesis:
+There are several different forms and causes of spondylolisthesis in Minnesota.

 • Degenerative: Spondylolisthesis is often preceded by spondylosis.
 This condition is characterized by degenerative changes that make a portion of the spine unstable: degeneration of the disc and facet joints, calcification of surrounding ligaments, or spinal stenosis (narrowing of the spinal canal).
 Degenerative spondylolisthesis is the most common form that we treat at Inspired Spine.